MattPM/scglmmr/README.md

 Multi sample / subject experiments from human cohorts including many individuals pre and post treatment nested into different ‘response’ groups or treated with different drug perturbations are becoming more common.
-The methods developed for early single cell experiments for comparing cell types do not scale to these types complex highly nested data.
-Most notably, assumptions about independence made by methods that do not adjust for repeated measures (cells) from the same donor are violated with complex nesting.
+Common workflows for single cell analysis focus on comparing differences between cell type clusters and do not provide support for complex highly nested data.
+The approach outlined hereenables integrating human population variations with inference about differences due to group status or treatment effects and single cell variations.
+For example, assumptions about independence made by many methods methods that do not adjust for repeated measures (cells) from the same donor are violated with complex nesting.
+This package supports this complex structure.
 Consider the structure and effects shown below.
 Instead of ignoring or removing subject to subject variations, multivariate mixed effects models enable integration and quantification of human population variation inherent in these multi-subject experiments.
 The effects of age, sex, ethnicity can all be extracted and analyzed for enrichment of biological pathways.
-In addition, one can utilize the correlation of each signal driving treatment effects or group level differences across donors to understand relationships between cell phenotypes across the entire system profiled.
-The package uses correlation network analysis and a shared latent information metric to infer these relationships.
+In addition, by using correlation network analysis and a shared latent information metric one can understand relationships between cell phenotypes across the entire system profiled.

 <img src="man/figures/scglmmr.overview.png" width=750 height=550 />

+### Additional details

 We model expression within each cluster/ cell type independently in order to capture perturbation effects of cell type specific genes as well as genes that are expressed by multiple cell types.
-This is necessary in order to implement linear methods since the mean variance trend must be modeld after filtering out genes with near 0 expression across all individuals for a given cell type.
-Transcripts are therefore tested for perturbation effects within only in the cell types that express the genes, instead of across all cell types.
+This is necessary in order to implement linear methods which first model the mean variance trend after filtering out genes with near 0 expression across all individuals for a given cell type.
+Transcripts are therefore tested for perturbation effects within only in the cell types that express the genes.
 Enrichment and fdr testing is then done within cell type enabling the extraction of cell type specific signatures of perturbation response.
 The package provides simple methods for extracting such signatures.

 The approach in this package is particularly well suited for multimodal single cell data where separate interpretable information (for example